mharis-85/FE-Task-Home24/NOTES.md

 1- This project mostly includes semantic HTML tags[aside,header,footer,article,] for better understanding of developer and browser.

+## CSS

+1- Currently i wrote simple styles.css.
+Didn't migrated to emotion/styled components (Css in js).
+2- For Layout responsiveness just followed Grid cs as it is.
+But for content i used Flexbox.

 ## xmlHttpRequest to Fetch/axios

-1- Api call is changed from xmlhttprequest to fetch Api
+1- Api call is changed from xmlhttprequest to axios Api

 ## Routing